Piss Flowers: Background and concept

 The work can also be seen to reference the shape of Andy Warhol's Daisy.

 Critical reception

-Outside the art world, a local Nottingham councillor was quoted by the Notthingham Evening Post as saying "I doubt the minds of the people who can create things like this.
+Outside the art world, a local Nottingham councillor was quoted by the Nottingham Evening Post as saying "I doubt the minds of the people who can create things like this.
 It is astonishing that someone can go out and do something like this--it is an invitation to kids everywhere to go out and copy this".